 - The classification appeal committee will conduct such investigation as it deems necessary to determine the proper allocation of the position, and will notify the involved parties of its decision within 45 calendar days after the committee receives the appeal.
 Any further requests for review of the same position must be presented to the resident director in compliance with this rule and will be considered a new classification review.
 A new classification review will not be allowed for one year following the final decision on a request for review unless there have been substantial changes in the duties and responsibilities of the position.
 An appeal will be considered on the basis of duties and responsibilities assigned at the time of the original classification review, and in no case will the assignment of additional duties and responsibilities following the resident director's investigation of the original request for review be considered during the process of appeal as outlined above.

 (See also IAC 3.127(8A).)

-- a.
-Appeals on application, examination, and certification procedures.
-Applicants may appeal an action which they allege to be in violation of these rules concerning applications, examinations, or certifications.
-The aggrieved applicant will first discuss the matter with the resident director and, if not satisfied with the explanation and decision given, may within twenty days after the occurrence of the alleged violation file a written appeal with the resident director at Step 3 of the grievance procedure provided in Iowa Administrative Code 3.129(8A), or at a comparable step of a procedure approved under 3.129(1).
-If the applicant is not satisfied with the decision rendered at that step the applicant may pursue the appeal in accordance with the grievance procedure.
-If the grievance concerns the form or content of the application or an examination as approved by the merit system director, the director will act jointly with the resident director and at subsequent steps in response to an appeal.
+- Appeals on application, examination, and certification procedures.
+Applicants may appeal an action concerning the form or content of the application or an examination.
+The applicant will first discuss the matter with the resident director and, if not satisfied with the explanation and decision given, may within 14 days after the occurrence of the alleged violation file a written appeal with the resident director at Step 3 of the grievance procedure provided in Iowa Administrative Code 3.129(8A), or at a comparable step of a procedure approved under 3.129(1).
+An appeal under this rule is not arbitrable beyond Step 3, or at a comparable step.